What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Certain factors can help reduce the risk of developing C-PTSD or mitigate its severity:

-Strong Social Support Network: Support from friends, family, and the community can provide emotional and practical assistance.
+Support from friends, family, and the community can provide emotional and practical assistance.
+Learn more about building social support for trauma recovery.

-Resilience and Coping Skills: Positive coping mechanisms, such as mindfulness, grounding techniques, and emotional regulation skills, can help manage stress and trauma.
+Positive coping mechanisms, such as mindfulness, grounding techniques, and emotional regulation skills, can help manage stress and trauma.
+Learn more about stress management for trauma recovery.

 C-PTSD can affect anyone exposed to prolonged trauma, but certain populations are more at risk: